rabeehcv/rabeehcv/README.md

   ## About Me:
 - Graduated in Electronics and Communication Engineering.
 - I’m currently learning DSA and Java.
-- :heart: I love reading books and watching films.
+- :heart: I love reading books.

 ### Languages and Tools
 </p>